iitrabhi/meshx/README.md

 # meshx

-A simple tool to convert mesh created from Gmsh to XDMF for use in FEniCS
+A simple tool to convert mesh created from Gmsh to XDMF for use in FEniCS.
+This work is derived from the work done during my [GSoC project](https://github.com/iitrabhi/GSoC2019) and is based on the following [snippet of code](https://gist.github.com/michalhabera/bbe8a17f788192e53fd758a67cbf3bed) made by [Michal Habera](https://github.com/michalhabera).

 ## Getting Started